Castle Romeo: Fireball in popular culture

-One particular image of the Castle Romeo fireball has been one of the most highly reprinted images of a nuclear explosion.
+One particular image of the Castle Romeo mushroom cloud has been one of the most highly reprinted images of a nuclear explosion.
 It often serves as a stand-in for nuclear weapons in general for news stories, book covers, magazine articles, etc., likely because of its threatening appearance and extreme red, orange, and yellow hues.
 The fact that the explosion is of a U.S. megaton-range weapon has not prevented it from being used to represent the arsenals of other states or weapons of far lower yields in many cases, which would have a very different appearance.

-One prominent usage is as the backdrop for heavy metal band Megadeth's greatest hits compilation Greatest Hits: Back to the Start.
-The image of Castle Romeo was also used on the cover of the New York hardcore music pioneers Cro-Mags debut album The Age of Quarrel.
+One prominent usage is as the backdrop for American thrash metal band Megadeth's compilation album Greatest Hits: Back to the Start, released in 2005.
+The image of Castle Romeo was also used on the cover of the New York hardcore music pioneers Cro-Mags debut studio album The Age of Quarrel in 1986.
 It is also featured on the title screen of Team17's turn-based artillery game Worms Armageddon.

 The Castle Romeo photos are sometimes confused with that of Castle Bravo.
 The two nuclear blasts looked very similar, and they were both conducted in the same location, but much of Bravo's photographic record was destroyed because of its unexpectedly high yield.